commercelayer/commercelayer-react-components/README.md

 You can style the selling price and the full price as you like by passing the `className` and `compareClassName` props to the `Price` component.
 You can choose not to show the full price by passing `showCompare={false}` (default is `true`).

+If you need to paginate the list of prices, pass the `perPage` prop to the `PricesContainer` component (default is `10`) — to learn how pagination works, check our [API reference](https://docs.commercelayer.io/api/pagination) or our [SDK documentation](https://github.com/commercelayer/commercelayer-js-sdk#how-to-paginate-a-collection-of-skus).

 ## Add to cart

-This example shows how to use Commerce Layer React Components to implement the "add to cart" functionality on your page, showing the price of the selected SKU variant, its quantity, the information about its availability, and the related button to perform the action:
+This example shows how to use Commerce Layer React Components to implement the "add to cart" functionality on your page, showing the price of the chosen SKU, the possibility to select a variant and its quantity, the information about its availability, and the related button to perform the action:

 ```
 import {
   CommerceLayer,
   OrderContainer,
   ItemContainer,
-  PriceContainer,
+  PricesContainer,
   Price,
-  VariantContainer,
+  VariantsContainer,
   VariantSelector,
   QuantitySelector,
-  AddToCart,
+  AddToCartButton,
   AvailabilityContainer,
   AvailabilityTemplate
 } from '@commercelayer/react-components'